Luis Garcia Player Props: Nationals vs. Marlins

-Luis Garcia -- with a slugging percentage of .324 in his past 10 games (including no home runs) -- will be in action for the Washington Nationals against the Miami Marlins, with Braxton Garrett on the hill, on June 17 at 4:05 PM ET.
+Luis Garcia -- hitting .351 in his past 10 games -- will be in action for the Washington Nationals against the Miami Marlins, with Jesus Luzardo on the hill, on June 18 at 1:35 PM ET.

-He strung together two hits (going 2-for-5) in his most recent game against the Marlins.
+He racked up two hits (going 2-for-4 with a triple) in his last appearance against the Marlins.

 Luis Garcia Game Info & Props vs. the Marlins